-- A Some ugly produce companies do not discuss the reasons why they offer deep discounts to customers. - B Many ugly produce companies do not admit that the Department of Agriculture states that 30 to 40 percent of the country's food supply is wasted. - © Many ugly produce companies conceal the fact that some of their produce has been rejected by supermarkets. - D Some ugly produce companies may not mention that ugly fruits and vegetables can be used on farms and in the food service industry.
+- Ougly produce companies have refused to discuss why their business model allows them to offer such deep discounts to customers. - B Some ugly produce companies do not acknowledge the results of a Department of Agriculture study about food waste in the United States. - © Some ugly produce companies conceal the fact that some of their produce has previously been rejected by supermarkets. - Dugly produce companies may fail to mention that ugly fruits and vegetables are also utilized on farms and in the food industry.